peterrus/protonmail-export-linux/README.md

 ## Why would you export all your mail?

-Email still has an import purpose for me personally.
+Email still has an important purpose for me personally.
 It is my archive of invoices, business arrangements and the rarest of memes.
 I would hate to not have access to them.
 I can imagine several situations where this could happen.

 - Protonmail erroneously locks you out of your account.
 - You want to do a full-text search of your mails (which Protonmail [does not support](https://protonmail.com/support/knowledge-base/search/)).